emews/mela/mlrMBO/README.md

 ## ME algorithm details ##
-The ME algorithm attempts to minimize an objective function for a parameter space defined using the ParamHelpers library.
+The R-based ME algorithm attempts to minimize an objective function for a parameter space defined using the ParamHelpers library.

  For example,
 ```R